baszukxj/ChonccDiscordBot/README.md

 # Enter into the directory
 run 'cd ChonccDiscordBot/src/Lavalink Server/' with command prompt on windows

 # Run the Lavalink jar file
 run 'java -jar Lavalink.jar' with command prompt on windows

+# Use docker to mount Lavalink.jar (optional)

 ```